KarlaWall/KarlaWall/README.md

-- 👋 Hi, I’m @KarlaWall
+ 👋 Hi, I’m @KarlaWall

+ I'm currently studing Psychological Methods MRes at the University of Sussex.

 <!---
 KarlaWall/KarlaWall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.